Hahncappsia pergilvalis

 Hahncappsia pergilvalis is a moth in the family Crambidae.
 It was described by George Duryea Hulst in 1886.
 It is found in North America, where it has been recorded from Ontario and the north-eastern and south-western United States.
 It is also present in Mexico, where it has been recorded from the Federal District, Puebla and Jalisco.

 The wingspan is 20–26 mm.
-The forewings are light yellowish tan with brown lines, orbicular and reniform spots.
-The hindwings are slightly paler and semi-transparent.
 Adults have been recorded on wing from May to September.

 The larvae possibly feed on Zea mays (maize or corn).